-The results found in this study indicate that God Class bad smell has more co-occurrences with the Template Method design pattern, and the Long Method bad smell has more co-occurrences with the Observer design pattern.
-In order to identify the causes of such co-occurrences, a manual inspection was performed in the classes that present the relations Template Method $\Rightarrow$ God Class and Observer $\Rightarrow$ Long Method.
+The results indicate that God Class bad smell has more co-occurrences with the Template Method design pattern, and the Long Method bad smell has more cooccurrences with the Observer design pattern.
+To identify the causes of such co-occurrences, we performed a manual inspection in the classes with the Template Method $\Rightarrow$ God Class and Observer $\Rightarrow$ Long Method co-occurrences.
+Tables 5 and 6 show the computed metrics results for these two co-occurrences.